gabriellatcc/gabriellatcc/README.md

 <p>I'm Gabriella, at the beginning of my developer career, exploring the world of code.
 Welcome to my GitHub profile!</p>

 <ul>
-  <li>- Currently, I am eager to and actively investing in enhancing my Java development skills and participating in the <strong>#100DaysOfCode</strong> challenge.</li>
+  <li>Currently, I am eager to and actively investing in enhancing my Java development skills and participating in the <strong>#100DaysOfCode</strong> challenge.</li>
-  <li>- I’m learning Java while continuing to revisit and recall concepts from the C language.</li>
+  <li>I’m learning Java while continuing to revisit and recall concepts from the C language.</li>
-  <li>- Fun fact: I love combining my passion for technology with creativity!</li>
+  <li>Fun fact: I love combining my passion for technology with creativity!</li>
 </ul>

 <h3>🛠️ Tecnologias e Ferramentas | Technologies and Tools:</h3>